awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/buyer-ami-contracts.md

 **To view a generated license**

-1. Sign in to to AWS License Manager with your AWS account\.
+1. Sign in to AWS License Manager with your AWS account\.

 1. Under **Granted licenses**, view all of your granted licenses\.